SpencerCooley/context-wrangler/README.md

 ### 6. Make it Globally Accessible (Crucial Step)

-For the Gemini assistant to use the tool easily and reliably, it needs to be callable by name from any directory.
+For the AI agent to use the tool easily and reliably, it needs to be callable by name from any directory.
 Create a symbolic link to a directory in your system's `PATH`.

 The recommended way is to link it to `/usr/local/bin`:
 ```bash